ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/php-upgrade.md

 systemctl restart nginx (Incase of Nginx) systemctl restart php8.1-fpm (Incase of Nginx with php-fpm)
 ```
-Note: After the update, if you came across ioncube not loaded issue please reboot the machine.
+Note: After the update, if you came across an ioncube not loaded issue please reboot the machine.

 <a id="cpanel" name="cpanel"></a>
 ## For Cpanel

 - To enable PHP 8.1 in Cpanel the PHP version has to be installed in the server this is done through WHM, This can be done by contacting your Hosting Provider.
-- After installing PHP 8.1 in the server we need to change the php version for the faveo domain, follow the below steps to do so.
+- After installing PHP 8.1 on the server we need to change the php version for the faveo domain, follow the below steps to do so.
 - Login to the Cpanel and search for **MultiPHP Manager** as shown in the below snap.
 <img alt="" src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/GUI-images/multi-php-manager.png?raw=true"/>
-- After opening the MultiPHP Manager select the "checkbox" of the domain, change the PHP version from the drop down to PHP 8.1 and click apply as shown in the below snap
+- After opening the MultiPHP Manager select the "checkbox" of the domain, change the PHP version from the drop-down to PHP 8.1 and click apply as shown in the below snap
 <img alt="" src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/GUI-images/php-version-change-apply.png?raw=true"/>
 Note: if you are not able to find the PHP version in the drop-down then it is not installed on the server Please contact your Hosting provider and install PHP-8.1 and try again.
 <img alt="" src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/GUI-images/after-php-change.png?raw=true"/>
-- Once PHP 8.1 is udpated to the domain we need to update PHP version in cron as well in to do so, search for cron jobs in the Cpanel search and click on it to open the cron jobs page as below.
+- Once PHP 8.1 is updated to the domain we need to update PHP version in cron as well to do so, search for cron jobs in the Cpanel search and click on it to open the cron jobs page as below.
 <img alt="" src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/GUI-images/cron-search.png?raw=true"/>
 <img alt="" src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/GUI-images/Screenshot%20from%202022-11-28%2011-30-14.png?raw=true"/>
 - Once we get to the cronjobs page we need to edit the cron to use the php8.1 to do so we need to edit the cron job to use the domain-specific php path and save as shown in the below snap with the below commands.